-Ours is an aging world.
-By 2030, it’s projected that 1 in 8 people in the world will be over 65.
-People are living longer and, in many cases, more healthily, yet the ratio of older people will impact how we house and care for our elderly family, friends and neighbors.
+Ours is an aging population.
+By 2030, it’s projected that 1 in 8 people on the planet will be over 65.
+People are living longer and, in many cases, more healthily, yet the ratio of older people will impact how we house and care for our elderly family, loved ones and neighbors.

-Many aging homeowners strive to stay put as long as they can, not wanting to move to retirement neighborhoods or assisted living.
-If staying in the comfort and stability of your family home is your goal, there are some small tweaks you can make around the house to make it easier to manage as you age or if you decide to invite an aging family member into your home.
-Some, like a long-lasting exterior, may even increase the value of your property should you decide to sell it.
+Many aging homeowners strive to stay put as long as they can, receiving home care in lieu of moving to retirement communities or assisted living facilities.
+If remaining in the comfort of your family home is your goal or if you decide to invite an aging parent or family member, there are some small modifications you can make to ensure it's easy to get around.
+Some updates, like a long-lasting exterior, may even increase the value of your property should you decide to sell it.

 Grab bars near toilets and showers are a simple and effective safety measure, and non-slip flooring is a necessity in a room with floors that are often moist.
 Simply opting for smaller-size tiles can improve your grip on the bathroom floor: The extra grout can give feet something to hold onto.

 Some of the preparations for aging-in-place have less to do with safety and more to do with affordability and upkeep as you live on a decreased budget.
 If you’re going to live in your home for the next 20-30 years, it makes sense to spend a little extra on items you really want and that will last through the years.
 Avoid trendy looks that will become dated later on, when you might not have the desire to start redecorating.

 Middle-aged, you might enjoy getting out on a Saturday afternoon to cut grass, trim hedges, and weed the garden, but who wants to be tied to those tasks in their later years?